Information, effects, deficiency, dosage, side effects

 The fruit concentrate is created by removing more than 90% of the water content from the acerola juice after pressing.
 By reducing the weight and the packaging volume, the transport costs can be significantly reduced.
 After arriving in the target country, the missing amount of water is added again.

 The natural product is then marketed under the name acerola juice from concentrate.
-Raw food lovers should take into account that all fruit juices are preserved by pasteurization before being sold.
+Raw food lovers should take into account that all fruit juices are preserved by pasteurisation before being sold.
 Some nutrients are lost by briefly heating to at least 80° C.

 The dried powder from the acerola fruit can be easily processed into other dosage forms.
 In order to manufacture tablets, binders must be added to the acerola powder so that they can be compressed into tablets.

-Many manufacturers also use flavorings and sugar so that there is no unpleasant taste when swallowing.
+Many manufacturers also use flavourings and sugar so that there is no unpleasant taste when swallowing.
 The tablets dissolve in the stomach, releasing the active ingredients of acerola.
 People with a sensitive gastric mucosa may experience symptoms.

 Various lozenges and chewable tablets are available for children and adolescents.
 The acerola lozenges can often be found on the market under the name Vitamin C Taler.
 Since the tablets are sucked or chewed, the natural acid can make the cervix of the tooth sensitive or damage the tooth structure.
 It simply depends on how long the teeth are exposed to the acid.

-Capsules usually consist of cellulose or gelatin, which contain the acerola powder.
+Capsules usually consist of cellulose or gelatine, which contain the acerola powder.
 The manufacturer does not use release agents such as magnesium stearate or other additives for high-quality products.
 In contrast to the lozenges or chewable tablets, the acerola capsules only dissolve in the stomach and thus protect the teeth.

 There is a large number of acerola products in specialty shops and online stores, so that interested parties can easily lose track of things.
 What information is important and what should you pay attention to when buying?